we-make-software/tech/README.md

 In hardware development, we can issue commands that trigger specific operations or function calls directly on the hardware.
 It’s like turning a wheel or making objects move instantly.
 From a developer’s perspective, hardware is a highly deterministic and extremely fast engine that executes instructions at incredible speed.
 This direct control over execution is what distinguishes hardware programming from software programming.

+L1 cache sits closest to the CPU cores.
+It is very small but extremely fast, usually just a few dozen kilobytes.
+The CPU checks L1 first when it needs data.
+If the data isn’t there, it moves to L2.
+L2 cache is larger, maybe a few megabytes, but a bit slower.
+It acts like a middleman between the CPU and the slower RAM.
+L3 cache is even bigger and shared between cores on many CPUs.
+It’s slower than L1 and L2 but still much faster than RAM.
+Finally, if the data is not in any cache, the CPU has to fetch it from RAM, which takes many more cycles.

+This is why programs that access memory efficiently and keep data in L1 and L2 run much faster than those constantly fetching from RAM.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.